ghostop14/gr-guiextra/README.md

 **App Background** - While stylesheets can be used to change an app, that can be cumbersome if all you want is to change the background color or display a background graphic.
 This drop-in control lets you do either or both.

+**Azimuth-Elevation Plot** - Similar to the Az/El plot in satellite trackers, this widget produces a similar screen that can be fed from gpredict-doppler's rotor block that outputs an az_el message.
+This UI block is looking for a dictionary in the car part of a message with 'az' and 'el' float entries.

 **Distance "Radar"** - Similar to the old-school signal trackers, this widget produces a radar-like screen and draws a "contact" circle at a distance of your choosing controlled by an inbound message.

 ## Building